SciRuby/daru/README.md

 * Automate testing for both MRI and JRuby.
 * Enable creation of DataFrame by only specifying an NMatrix/MDArray in initialize.
 Vector naming happens automatically (alphabetic) or is specified in an Array.
 * Destructive map iterators for DataFrame.
-* Completely test all functionality for NMatrix and MDArray.
+* Completely test all functionality for MDArray.
 * Basic Data manipulation and analysis operations:
     - Different kinds of join operations
     - Dataframe/vector merge (left, right, inner, outer)